Skip to primary navigation Skip to content Skip to footer

 Dive mask lens toothpaste rubbing tips for plastic and glass.

-Gently rub regular white toothpaste on each lens of your dive mask.
-The lightly abrasive properties in the toothpaste will help to remove any factory coating that remains.
-Rub the toothpaste around for a couple of minutes.
-Some scuba divers firmly believe in setting your dive mask aside for at least 12 hours before rinsing.
+This could be your best option, but you may have to apply this toothpaste method 3 or 4 times.
+All you do is rub regular white toothpaste on each lens of your dive mask.
+The toothpaste has lightly abrasive properties which help to remove the factory coating.
+Rub the toothpaste around for at least one minute.
+Before rinsing and rubbing off the toothpaste, some scuba divers firmly believe in setting your dive mask aside for at least 12 hours!

-But remember, regardless of how you fix your dive mask, you still need to defog the lenses every time you use it.
+But, regardless of how you fix your new dive mask from fogging, you still need to defog each lens every time you use your mask.
 We recommend you use one of the following methods before you go scuba diving or snorkeling:

 3 Best Ways to Prepare a Mask Before Scuba Diving

 • Rub baby shampoo on each lens.
 Our dive service uses this method because baby shampoo ensures no tears!
 We prepare a mixture of baby shampoo and water for divers to use before entering the water.
-It is essential to vigorously rub the mixture onto each lens.
+It is essential for a great scuba dive!

 • You can spit on each lens and rub it in!
 Scuba divers say, “Greener the cleaner, whiter the brighter.”